BloodzMoon/maker-uno/lightup/README.md

 This sketch play with led builtin to create amazing lighting.
 Press the builtin push button to change mode.
 (have soundFX when changing mode with push button 🔊)

-Now have 5 different modes
+Now have 6 different modes

 - Bounce
 - Split
 - Charge
 - Loading
 - Random
+- Heart 🆕

 ### Bounce